apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

 .. _tts:

 ``tts``
-    The time Traffic Server spends processing the client request; the number of seconds between the time at which the client establishes the connection with Traffic Server and the time at which Traffic Server sends the last byte of the response back to the client.
+    The time |TS| spends processing the client request; the number of seconds between the time at which the client establishes the connection with |TS| and the time at which Traffic Server sends the last byte of the response back to the client.

 .. _logging-format-cross-reference: